hacksmiths/2019.goldsmiths.tech/anvil.md

 ---
-title: Anvil Hack IV
+title: Anvil Hack V
-when: 24-25 Feb 2018
+when: TBC
 layout: project
 projectname: anvil
 og: projects/anvil/og.png
 one_line: The flagship creative tech & performance hackathon by Hacksmiths.
 tagline: Build awesome interactive experiences, with all the support you need.
-hashtag: AnvilHackIV
+hashtag: AnvilHackV
 address: St James Hatcham Building<br>Goldsmiths, University of London<br>London,<br>SE14 6AD
 description: |
   <p>At the hackathon over the weekend, you will use your technical and creative skills to make something wonderful, arty, musical - anything you build will be awesome.
 We'll provide you with food, drink, electricity and internet, so that you can get on with the real work - making cool and engaging projects!</p>
   <p>As well as access to our carefully curated <a href="/hardware">Hacksmiths Hardware Lab</a>, expect support from mentors and even more useful workshops for the duration of the event.</p>
-  <p>Schedule can be found <a href="https://docs.google.com/document/d/1AhrajFhEVsHw5cKhI5IUvHmbJFFYMeKX9SbmPbiKMsM/edit?usp=sharing">here</a></p>
 buttons:
 - name: Anvil Hack III Highlights
   url: https://storify.com/_phzn/anvilhackiii